 There is something uniquely intimate in Haigh’s film, a trait that would continue in both 45 Years and Lean on Pete—providing a realism, intensity and journey that never hides the complexities, fun and fear of first meetings.
 While at the same time embracing the fleeting ability of sex to transition into love and belonging.

 My Own Private Idaho (1991)

 You may think that a film based on male prostitution would focus on sex.
 But Gus Van Sant’s 1991 picture does not wrap itself in stereotypical themes of prostitution and sexuality.
 My Own Private Idaho plays with Shakespeare’s Henry IV part I and II.
-While placing its central characters into the urban bustle and rural beauty of Portland, Oregon.
+At the same time, placing its central characters into the urban bustle and rural beauty of Portland, Oregon.
 Dovetailing the freedom of wide-open landscapes with a suffocating yet intoxicating cityscape.
 Scott (Keanu Reeves) and Mike (River Phoenix) care for each other, sharing their hopes and dreams in a nuanced mesh of male love and unrequited longing.

 Idaho takes us on an unforgettable journey of love in the midst of hurt, companionship and a dream-like need for belonging and safety.
 As a result, creating one of the finest LGBTQ films of the past 30 years.